Kota Yamada

-Kota Yamada (山田 康太, Yamada Kōta) is a Japanese footballer who plays as a midfielder for club Yokohama FC.
+Kota Yamada (山田 康太, Yamada Kōta) is a Japanese footballer who plays as a midfielder for Yokohama FC.

 Career

 Yokohama F.Marinos

 Yamada played in the J.League Cup during his first season.
 On 14 September 2017, Yamada was promoted to the first team from the 2018 season.
 He made his J1 league debut on 28 April 2018, starting against Kashima Antlers.
 On 5 June 2018, Yamada signed a professional A contract after playing enough minutes.
 He scored his first league goal against FC Tokyo on 22 July 2018, scoring in the 89th minute.
 On 25 December 2018, the club extended Yamada's contract for the 2019 season.

 Loan to Nagoya Grampus

 On 13 August 2019, Yamada joined Nagoya Grampus on loan for the rest of the season.

 Loan to Mito HollyHock

 On 26 December 2019, Yamada joined Mito HollyHock on a one year loan.

 Loan to Montedio Yamagata

 On 24 December 2020, Yamada joined Montedio Yamagata on a one year loan.
 On 26 June 2021, Yamada won the J2 Goal of the Month for June for his 9th minute goal against Zweigen Kanazawa.